Prepared To Meet Your Legal Needs

 About Wolf, Baldwin & Associates, P.C.

 The law firm of Wolf, Baldwin & Associates, P.C. has been serving the Tri-County community for almost 40 years.
-With multiple attorneys and offices in Pottstown, Reading, and West Chester, we can assist you with workers’ compensation claims.
+With multiple attorneys and Offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania.
+We can assist you with workers’ compensation claims.
 We welcome the opportunity to serve you.